How to Apply Lipstick Like a Professional: Step-by-Step Tutorial and Tips

 The lips composition falls under three cellular layers.
-The outer surface is known as the stratum corneum, and is the protective covering, once the cells reach this layer, they are dead.
-Underneath the stratum corneum, we find the epidermis, this layer is responsible for the production of Melanocytes and new cells.
-Melanocytes produce melanin and give our skin its pigment, however the production of these cells are absent in the lips.
+The outer surface is known as the stratum corneum; this is the protective covering.
+Once the cells reach this layer, they are dead.
+Underneath the stratum corneum, we find the epidermis.
+This layer is responsible for the production of melanocytes and new cells.
+Melanocytes produce melanin and give our skin its pigment.
+However the production of these cells are absent in the lips.
 The dermis is the innermost layer and is where the blood vessels are tightly compacted together giving the lips with their reddish/pink pigment.
 These delicate blood-filled capillaries are located just under the surface of the skin, and are visible due to the thin layers of the stratum corneum and epidermis.

 The skin of the lips does not produce a hair follicle or sebaceous (oil) gland, which is the skins resource for moisturising.
 If your lips become dry or irritated, I do not recommend licking them, instead apply a moisturising lip balm 2-3 times daily.
 From the age of 25-30 years of age, our bodies become less capable of generating and producing collagen (firmness) and elastin (stretch) therefore we begin to experience the first signs of aging with fine lines, sagging, wrinkles and thinning lips.
 Hyaluronic acid is also an essential component as it adds volume and plumpness by binding cells and absorbing water 1,000 times heavier than its own weight.
 It promotes the youthful vibrant appearance and assists with the production of collagen, when it’s unavailable we see the loss of lustre and shape.